Weaviate Benchmarksprivate

 Note

 The numbers below come from a single run per tier.
-Per-ef query sweeps are short (2-4 seconds), so absolute QPS and latency values can be skewed by transient infrastructure noise.
-Treat these results as indicative for tier selection rather than as a vendor performance guarantee.
-Re-run with longer query durations before quoting any specific number externally.
+Per-ef query sweeps are short (2-4 seconds), so absolute QPS and latency values can be affected by transient infrastructure noise.
+Treat these results as directional for tier selection, not as a performance guarantee.
+Re-run with longer query durations before quoting specific numbers externally.

 Methodology